SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

-The BMI160 is currently not recomended for new slime trackers. it is very outdated with alot of newer IMUs surpassing it in price to performance
+The BMI160 is currently not recomended for new slime trackers.
+It is very outdated with a lot of newer IMUs surpassing it in price to performance.

 > It is important to note that around 2/10 BMI160s come DOA (Dead On Arival)